A quick guide to problems and solutions to why the ignition key won’t start the car. Possible reasons and solutions.

 Above, two keys.
 Non-transponder key and a transponder key, have the same keyway (meaning both will turn the ignition on but one won’t start the car since it isn’t a transponder key).

 You must make sure that if your car is transponder equipped, you have a transponder key.
 You can’t get this key copied or duplicated at the hardware store as it needs to be programmed.

 Second, make sure you have the right value for the transponder key.

-Below, two transponder keys that look the same, but carry a different chip value, and therefore one will start the car after programming and the other won’t.
+Above, two transponder keys look the same, but carry a different chip value, and therefore one will start the car after programming and the other won’t.